nglasl/silverstripe-misdirection/README.md

 #### Vanity URL

-A content author may create a link mapping directly from a page, however it should be noted that these are instantiated with a low priority of `2`, and therefore other link mappings with higher priority will take precedence.
+A content author may directly create a link mapping from a page, however it should be noted that these are instantiated with a low priority of `2`, and therefore other link mappings with higher priority will take precedence.

 #### Fallback

 This will be triggered when a page not found is encountered.
-It is possible to configure a global fallback through the site configuration.
+It is possible to configure a global fallback through the site configuration by an administrator.

 * Select `Settings`
 * Select `Pages`